-The issue of the impacts of climate change on World Heritage was brought to the attention of the World Heritage Committee in 2005 by a group of concerned organisations and individuals.
+[this paragraph remains open until discussion on Para.11 is finalized] The issue of the impacts of climate change on World Heritage was brought to the attention of the World Heritage Committee in 2005 by a group of concerned organisations and individuals.
 Subsequently, UNESCO has been at the forefront of exploring and managing the impacts of climate change on World Heritage.
 In 2006, under the guidance of the World Heritage Committee, and along with the Advisory Bodies (ICCROM, ICOMOS, IUCN) to the World Heritage Committee and a broad working group of experts, a report on ‘Predicting and Managing the effects of Climate Change on World Heritage’ as well as a ‘Strategy to assist States Parties to the Convention to implement appropriate management responses’ was prepared by the UNESCO World Heritage Centre.
 This was followed by a compilation of case studies on climate change and World Heritage, prepared by UNESCO.
 This process led to the adoption in 2007 by the General Assembly of States Parties to the 1972 Convention concerning the protection of the World Cultural and Natural Heritage (hereinafter called the World Heritage Convention or the Convention) of a Policy Document on the impacts of Climate Change on World Heritage properties.

-Since the adoption of the 2007 Policy Document, science has continued to provide evidence of the magnitude of this threat, This warming has caused and continues to cause long-term changes in the climate system with resulting changes in the dynamics of rain patterns, sea level rise, ocean warming and acidification; and also increased the risk of extreme events such as hurricanes, storms, bushfires, floods, and droughts.
+[Approved on 23/11/22] Since the adoption of the 2007 Policy Document, science has continued to provide evidence of the magnitude of this threat, its associated risks and consequences.
+Unprecedented atmospheric concentrations of greenhouse gases (GHG), resulting from anthropogenic emissions, which in combination are estimated to have caused an increase in global warming by one (1) degree Celsius (°C) above pre-industrial times.
+This warming has caused and continues to cause long-term changes in the climate system with resulting changes in the dynamics of rain patterns, sea level rise, ocean warming and acidification; and also increased the risk of extreme events such as hurricanes, storms, bushfires, floods, and droughts.
 According to the Intergovernmental Panel on Climate Change (IPCC), “some impacts may be long-lasting or irreversible.”

 World Heritage is immersed in unprecedented global change: a rapidly changing climate and the progressive loss of global biodiversity are examples of the most prominent indicators of how rapidly humans are negatively transforming the planet.
 Climate change accelerates the destruction of ecosystems, while the loss and unsustainable use of nature are in turn, key drivers of climate change.